code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2017-12-31-jsf-primefaces-automated-unit-testing-selenium.md

 > The JSF framework prefixes HTML elements inside a <var>&lt;form&gt;</var> with the [ID of the form](https://stackoverflow.com/a/8279214/4201470){:target="_blank"}.
 If no ID is present then one will be auto-generated.

 Next we represent our submit button as a `submit()` method that takes a first and last name as an input parameter.
 These parameters are set on the corresponding input fields and the submit button is executed.
-The method finishes by reloading the page elements so that the greeting output field is correctly set with the new value.
+The method finishes by reloading the page elements so that the greeting output field is set with the new value.

 The `getGreeting()` method allows to retrieve the greeting shown to the user.
 Note that we used `getAttribute("textContent")` as using `getText()` [returns an empty string](http://yizeng.me/2014/04/08/get-text-from-hidden-elements-using-selenium-webdriver/){:target="_blank"}.